Three of my most frequently asked questions are:

 READ MORE: What to Pack for Backpacking in Africa

-There weren’t that many travel blogs when I first went to Africa, so I relied on guidebooks for the information!
+There weren’t really any travel blogs when I first went to Africa, so I relied on guidebooks for the information!

 My Africa Travel Budget

-This section includes everything that I paid for whilst I was there – food, transport, accommodation, visas etc. This includes any pre-paid tours and excursions too.
+This section includes everything that I paid for whilst I was in Africa – food, transport, accommodation, visas etc. This includes any pre-paid tours and excursions too.

-All visas are paid in US dollars (dated after 2004 and in good condition).
+All visas are paid in US dollars and bills should be dated after 2009 and in good condition.

 I volunteered with the Book Bus in Livingstone Zambia for 4 weeks.
 It isn’t cheap, but it is a great project which I love.